-This sensational island of Gran Canaria is packed full of activities and stunning scenery, making it a brilliant choice for kayaking enthusiasts and families alike.
+This sensational island of Gran Canaria is packed full of activities.
+With stunning scenery, it’s a brilliant choice for kayakers and families alike.
 Kayaking through the microclimates of Gran Canaria should be on your list!

 The island is known as a ‘miniature continent’, and a third is protected as part of an UNESCO Biosphere Reserve.
 Match this natural variety with a great choice of budget and luxury hotels, and you’re onto a great deal.